Emilie Hodge Osman '13 Wins 2020 Alumni Recognition Award

-The Boston Trinity Academy Alumni Recognition Award is given in recognition that a Boston Trinity Academy education prepares students for leadership and service in college and beyond.
+This is the ninth year of the Boston Trinity Academy Alumni Recognition Award, and it is given in recognition that a Boston Trinity Academy education prepares students for leadership and service in college and beyond.

 Emilie Hodge Osman '13 has been working with a multi-cultural church and serving Syrian refugees in and around the city of Yalova, Turkey since 2018.

 After graduating BTA in 2013, she took part of her gap year with that same mission in Turkey, and then matriculated at University of Virginia, graduating there with honors in 2017.